 - Autocapture — capture all user interactions automatically, with one snippet of code.

 - Virtualization — organize those user interactions into flexible, retroactive, and easy-to-create Event Definitions, which apply a semantic name to the Autocaptured data.

-That said, there are several non-obvious aspects of Heap’s approach.
+When teams first start to explore Heap, a few obvious benefits jump out: ease of implementation, speed to insight, retroactive data, etc. That said, there are several non-obvious aspects of Heap’s approach.
 This post will explore 7 of those, in case there were misconceptions that were holding you back from checking it out yourself.